-Privileged Access Management Solution
+Privileged Access Management (PAM) Solution for Database

 Easily control, monitor and record access to your server and database sessions.

-Why You Need Privileged Access Management
+Why You Need Privileged Access Management for Your Database

 Implement Least-Privileged Access Policy